Devon128/CAPSTONE-/README.md

 ![image](https://github.com/Devon128/CAPSTONE-/assets/71898987/a4ac5131-40b7-4f81-bb14-aab238401412)
 Both codes were combined with one another.
 # April 17
  We forgot about one thing and its lazer cutting out our new and improved wall peice.
 Everything is coming together as planned.
-We have to finish our 5 min presentation for the UVA students on may 10th.

 # April 19
 We've been testing the code for 2 weeks.
+It works perfectly , may add a little changes within it just to have a little more spice.